Director of Youth Rowing

 A two-time Olympian, Henrik and his teammates won a bronze medal at the 2012 London Olympics and he was in the US priority boat each year leading up to the Olympics in 2016.
 In total, Henrik is the winner of 10 international medals, including 3 World Championship Golds: 2005 (Junior), 2008 (U23) and 2009 (Elite).
 His teammates recognized Henrik’s contribution by awarding him USRowing Male Athlete of the year In 2013.

-Henrik and his wife Abra live in Brooklyn with their son Oliver, and dog Kona.
+Henrik and his wife Abra live in Pelham with their sons Oliver and Oskar, and dog Kona.
 After a stint working at an investment bank, Henrik decided to focus on sharing his love of the sport of rowing and took on the challenge of developing New York’s youth as the Director of Rowing and Development at PCRA.

 Head boys Coach